PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extraction_pipelines/document_scene_information_extraction_v4.en.md

 </details>
 <br/>

-📱 **Edge Deployment**: Edge deployment is a method where computing and data processing functions are placed on the user's device itself.
+📱 **On-Device Deployment**: Edge deployment is a method where computing and data processing functions are placed on the user's device itself.
 The device can directly process data without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
-For detailed instructions on edge deployment, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.md).
+For detailed instructions on edge deployment, please refer to the [PaddleX On-Device Deployment Guide](../../../pipeline_deploy/on_device_deployment.md).
 You can choose an appropriate deployment method for your pipeline based on your needs and proceed with subsequent AI application integration.

 ## 4. Custom Development